 - Emails, including copy for marketing automation

-The best way to assess a writer’s strengths is by looking at his portfolio.
+The best way to assess a writer’s strengths is by looking at their writing portfolio.
 “Show, don’t tell,” in this context fits perfect.

 Look at what the writer has done in the past; in there, you will find not only what they are most experienced with, but you will also see what they can do with each content type.
 Find the patterns that you find and base your decision on them.